 September flew by in our household.
 Recovering from a wedding, sending 2 seniors back to school to finish their last year (college and high school) and somehow I decided to honor fall prevention awareness month by jumping into a certification for a fall prevention specialist course.
 While I may have felt like I was in too deep at times, and had limited time to blog, I completed my certification, and wow did I learn a lot of new information.
-Here are just a few thoughts…
+Consequently, here are just a few thoughts…

 There are many things we can assess in our environment to prevent or limit falls.

 Prevention of falls begins with our environment.
 Yes, accidents happen, but as we age our bodies are less resilient to challenging surfaces and unexpected changes in our living spaces.
 The more we do to set up our environment to be safe, the less likely we will be to face to those unexpected challenges.
 Falls can not only lead to painful strains and fractured bones, for the elderly, they are the leading cause of injuries that lead to fatality.
 (Lively, 2021) Many falls for the elderly do take place in their own home.
-As I have witnessed the aftermath of many patient falls over the years while working in home care, I can honestly tell you many of them could have been prevented by adjusting the environment.
+Unfortunately, I have witnessed the aftermath of many patient falls over the years while working in home care.
+Because of this, I can honestly tell you many of them could have been prevented by adjusting the environment.
 Here are just a few tips from my experience in home care, that I would recommend for assessing your/your patient or loved one’s home: